Uncovered (film)

-Uncovered is a 1994 British thriller film based on Arturo Pérez-Reverte's The Flanders Panel.
-It was directed by Jim McBride.
-Kate Beckinsale stars as the main character Julia.
+Uncovered is a 1994 British thriller film starring Kate Beckinsale.
+Beckinsale plays an art expert who faces danger after discovering a clue to a 500-year-old murder mystery in a Flemish painting.
+Directed by Jim McBride, the film is based on a novel by Arturo Pérez-Reverte called The Flanders Panel.

 Plot

 Julia, an art restorer living in Barcelona, Spain, discovers a painted-over message on a 1471 Flemish masterpiece called La partida de ajedrez (The Chess Game) reading "Qvis Necavit Eqvitem", written in Latin (English: "Who killed the knight?").

 With the help of her old friend and father-figure, the flamboyantly homosexual César, who lives at Casa Batlló, and Domenec, a local chess genius Julia found in Park Güell, Julia works to uncover the mystery of a 500-year-old murder.
 At the same time, however, Julia faces danger of her own, as several people helping her along her search are also murdered.